AsterinoCarsen/publicrestroomlocator/README.md

 # Public Restroom Locator
-This web app is a preliminary proof of concept to launch a mobile app.
+This web app is a preliminary proof of concept.
 This app will locate any nearby public restrooms from a database; each restroom will be rated by users and reviwed.

 Public Restroom Locator uses Firebase and Google Map's API.